QafooLabs/QafooLabsNoFrameworkBundle/README.md

 # QafooLabs FrameworkExtraBundle

-**Note** This bundle is experimental.
-Use at own risk.
+**Note** This bundle is in development at the moment.
+Use at own risk, API can change.

 ## Goals

 We want to achieve slim controllers that are registered as a service.
 The number of services required in any controller should be very small (2-4).
 We believe Context to controllers should be explicitly passed to avoid hiding it in services.

 Ultimately this should make Controllers testable with lightweight unit- and integration tests.
+Elaborate seperation of Symfony from your business logic should become unnecessary by building controllers that don't depend on Symfony from the beginning (except maybe Request/Response classes).

 For this reason the following features are provided by this bundle: